 Who can sign up for this course?
 This course targets students, residents, fellows, faculty, and staff involved in healthcare training and/or delivery at UVM.

 What do I need to bring?
 Please wear loose, comfortable clothing.
-We will provide the equipment (wooden swords, sword maintenance oils, sword belts, carry bags) that you need for the first 6-week course.
+We will provide the equipment (wooden swords, sword maintenance oils, sword belts, carry bags) that you need for the first introductory course.

-What will we cover during the 6 weeks?
+What will we cover during the introductory course?
 We will practice the foundational movements of Iaido and two full kata—one each from the Omori-Ryu and Seitei-Gata styles.

 I have an injury or have not trained in a while, is this strenuous?
 Iaido involves kneeling, standing from kneeling, changing stances, and handling the sword.
 How strenuously you engage these physical movements depends on how it feels to your body; be sure to participate with the level of physical engagement that is right for you.
 It is also important that you understand this practice is not just a physical activity, but a mental exercise as well.
 Always consult your physician before beginning any exercise program.
 If you experience any pain or difficulty with these exercises, stop and consult your healthcare provider.

 How much does this cost?
-This pilot run will be free for all participants.
-However, please note that seats are limited, so don’t delay in registering.
-Students will be asked for feedback to help us better plan the next course offering.
-For those practitioners who wish to advance their training beyond one or two 6-week sessions, Bob will help coordinate purchasing an iaito (unsharpened sword), gi (top), obi (belt), and hakama (traditional pants).
+Free for the introductory course.
+Please note that seats are limited to 10, so don't delay in registering.
+For those practitioners who wish to advance their training beyond one or two introductory sessions, Bob will help coordinate purchasing an iaito (unsharpened sword), gi (top), obi (belt), and hakama (traditional pants).

-What if I cannot make all six sessions?
+What if I cannot make all the sessions?